Localization in quiver moduli spaces: Localization in Kronecker moduli spaces

-\end{lem} Thus $d$ and $e$ being coprime implies that semistable points are already stable. \begin{defi} Let $\gcd(d,e)=1$.
-The categorical quotient is called Kronecker moduli space. \end{defi} Using standard methods from Algebraic Geometry, see $\cite{sha}$ and $\cite{sha2}$, we get by use of Theorem \ref{kingsatz} the following: \begin{kor} Let $d,e,m\in\mathbb{N}$ and $m\geq 3$ such that $\gcd(d,e)=1$.
+In particular, a dimension vector is $\Theta$-indivisible if and only if $d$ and $e$ are coprime.
+In the following, we call the geometric quotient $M_{d,e}^m:=M^s_{d,e}(K(m))$ Kronecker moduli space.
+Using standard methods from Algebraic Geometry, see for instance \cite{sha} and \cite{sha2}, we get by use of Theorem \ref{kingsatz} the following: \begin{kor} Let $d,e\in\mathbb{N}$ such that $\gcd(d,e)=1$.
 The corresponding Kronecker moduli space $M^m_{d,e}$ is a compact complex manifold.
 Furthermore, there exists a continuous map

+such that the $\Pi$-fibres are exactly the orbits under the group action. \end{kor} \begin{bem} \end{bem} \begin{enumerate} \item Note that for $m=1$ there exist only indecomposable (resp. stable) representations of dimensions $(1,0),\,(0,1)$ and $(1,1)$ and for $m=2$ the only cases of interest are the dimension vectors $(d,d)$, $(d,d+1)$ and $(d+1,d)$ for $d\in\mathbb{N}$.
+The roots $(d,d)$ for $d\geq 2$ are no Schur roots which means that the moduli spaces $M_{d,d}^2$ are empty.

-such that the $\Pi$-fibres are exactly the orbits under the group action. \end{kor} We state some helpful properties of the Kronecker moduli spaces: \begin{pro} \begin{enumerate} \item There exist isomorphisms of moduli spaces $M^m_{d,e}\simeq M^m_{e,d}$ and $M^m_{d,e}\simeq M^m_{me-d,e}$. \item The dimension of the moduli spaces is given by if $M^m_{d,e}\neq \emptyset.$ \item Let $(d,e)$ be a root of $K(m)$.
-We have $M^m_{d,e}\neq\{pt\}$ if and only if \end{enumerate} \end{pro} {\it Proof.} We obtain the first isomorphism by considering the map
+Furthermore, $(d,d+1)$ is a real Schur root which means that the moduli space is a point.
+Thus we will assume that $m\geq 3$ if we do not explicitly say anything else. \end{enumerate} We state some helpful properties of Kronecker moduli spaces: \begin{pro} \begin{enumerate} \item There exist isomorphisms of moduli spaces $M^m_{d,e}\simeq M^m_{e,d}$ and $M^m_{d,e}\simeq M^m_{me-d,e}$. \item The dimension of the moduli spaces is given by if $M^m_{d,e}\neq \emptyset.$ \item We have $M^m_{d,e}\neq\{pt\}$ if and only if \end{enumerate} \end{pro} {\it Proof.} We obtain the first isomorphism by considering the map